FASHION: Functional and Attack graph Secured HybrId Optimization of virtualized Networks: Introduction

-\paragraph{Our contribution} Our contribution is an optimization framework we call $\fashion$ (Functional and Attack graph Secured HybrId Optimization of virtualized Networks). $\fashion$ considers both functionality and security when deciding how to configure the network.
-The \emph{functional} layer treats network traffic as a multi-commodity data flow problem and provides the logic to route flows.
-It ensures that any routing solution carries each flow from its source to its destination (if the flow is not dropped due to a security layer decision), respects link capacities and network device throughputs, and satisfies the required demand.
-To enable the security layer, we introduce security metric which can be evaluated using linear programming to deliver quick calculation of risk on related networks.
-The \emph{security} layer then integrates the risk of a configuration to create a joint model between the two layers.
-This joint model (solved with integer linear programming) focuses on reconfiguring the network. \ifnum\lncs=0 All $\fashion$ code is available at~\cite{fashion-repo}. \fi
+\paragraph{Our contribution} Our contribution is an optimization framework called $\fashion$ (Functional and Attack graph Secured HybrId Optimization of virtualized Networks). $\fashion$ considers both functionality and security when deciding how to configure the network.
+The \emph{functional} layer is responsible for routing network flows.
+It treats network traffic as a multi-commodity data flow problem.
+It ensures that any routing solution carries each flow from its source to its destination, respects link capacities and network device throughputs, and satisfies the required demand.
+Completeness for the functional layer is the driving factor behind our use of optimization (as opposed to machine learning techniques).

-\paragraph{The risk measure} A major problem in attack graphs is their scalability~\cite{ammann2002scalable,ou2006scalable} as they consider all paths an attacker could take to achieve their objective.
-Two common graph representations are an attack \emph{dependency} graph and an attack \emph{state} graph.
-In the \emph{dependency} view each node represents an exploit or a capability in the network.
-The main drawback of the dependency representation is that analysis of overall risk is difficult.
-The second representation is the attack \emph{state} graph.
-In this representation each node represents an attacker's current capabilities.
-This representation simplifies analysis; however, an exponential blowup in representation size makes it prohibitively expensive for moderate size networks~\cite{ou2006scalable,Homer2009}.

-Several works have used optimization to create attack graph recommendations~\cite{Dewri2007, Kordy2014}.
-To the best of our knowledge, there has been no analysis of attack \emph{dependency} graphs which is conducive to repeated evaluation on related graphs (differing by the introduction of a defensive countermeasure or a new flow). $\fashion$ must quickly consider many functionality and security considerations, meaning that state of the art recommendation engines are too slow.
-Instead, we develop an \emph{approximation} of a prior measure described by Wang et al.~\cite{Wang2017} (described in Sec.~\ref{sec:attack graphs}) and consists of a weighted sum of two parts:
+Prior work used optimization for attack graph recommendations~\cite{Dewri2007, Kordy2014}, but there is no analysis scalable to mid size networks (100s of devices) conducive to repeated evaluation on related graphs. $\fashion$ must quickly consider many functionality and security considerations, meaning that state of the art recommendation engines are too slow.

-\begin{description} \item[$\Reach$:] The total impact of the nodes that are reachable by the attacker.
-This translates to an attack graph where each nonzero probability edge is assumed to be compromised.
-The first generation of attack graphs considered this measure~\cite{jha2002two,Sheyner2002,jha2002minimization,Ingols2006,ou2006scalable}.